 Cork boards and pushpins will be provided for your use.
 If possible, please limit your poster display to 4 ft (wide) X 3 ft (high).
 If you will need more space, please contact email@example.com to be certain that we can accommodate your request.

 Visit the Courses & Workshops page for details of this year’s workshops.

 For advice about writing an abstract or description, please see “Advice on Writing Descriptions & Abstracts.”

 The Carolina Population Center has an excellent set of resources on poster design, poster templates, and even a video about creating effective posters.
 If you have a UNC onyen, you can also find useful resources at Lynda.com.

 The Washington NASA Space Grant Consortium has written a helpful guide providing general advice on poster presentations entitled “The Basics of Poster Design”.

 Michigan State University provides links to several guides for creating effective posters.

-The presentation you have provided in advance will be loaded on the computer in use during your session.
+If you have a PowerPoint or Prezi, the presentation you have provided in advance will be loaded on the computer in use during your session.
 Please attend the talk prior to yours, so that the transition between talks will be a smooth one.
 You are welcome to attend other platform sessions and/or visit the posters.
-We also hope you will attend the Carolina Research Scholar recognition and Poster Awards announcement from 3:30-3:45.
+We also hope you will attend the Carolina Research Scholar recognition and Awards ceremony which follows the Celebration at 3:30.

 Advance registration to attend all or part of the symposium is NOT REQUIRED.
 Please just come to the lobby of the Great Hall in the Student Union, where you can find a staffed welcome table with programs and name tags.
 Students wearing “HOST” nametags will help you find projects of interest to you.